Nintbros/ChocoboGP-Documentation/AddTrackToTrackSelect.md

 Leech off of previous entries in the track you wanna add more layouts to (like with `DT_Location`) and modify the values as needed

 # Step 7
-Save & exit, convert the JSON files back to UASSET, and pack them up into a mod
+Save & exit, convert the JSON files back to UASSET by opening with uassetGUI then saving as UASSET, and pack them up into a mod